The "O" Antiphons — Advent Procession with Lessons & Carols

 By the later Middle Ages, the antiphons were sometimes put together to form the verses of a single hymn, with the addition of a refrain.
 The earliest known metrical and rhymed paraphrase of the antiphons appeared (in Latin) in the early 18th century, but it was not until 1851—over one thousand years after the creation of the antiphons themselves—that an English translation of that text was paired with an unrelated 15th-century tune, creating the hymn we know today as O come, O come, Emmanuel.

-The 2024 Liturgy
+The 2025 Liturgy

 The processional anthem Let my prayer come up as the incense, composed by Peter Hallock for the "O" Antiphons liturgy in 1987, one year after the creation of the liturgy in its current form in 1986.
 It was written expressly to be sung in the nave of Saint Mark's by the Compline Choir (in procession) and the Cathedral Choir (in the loft) at the beginning of the service.
 Although it is not used every year, it has still become one of the compositions most associated with the "O" Antiphons liturgy at Saint Mark's.
 This film version was created by filmmaker and parishioner David Wild during the covid-19 pandemic for the online-only "O" Antiphons liturgy in November, 2020.

-In this Cathedral Commons forum, Dean Thomason, Canon Michael Kleinschmidt, and Compline Choir Director Dr. Anderson discussed the theological underpinnings of the "O" Antiphons tradition, the centuries-old liturgies that it taps into, and the origins and history of this special service at Saint Mark's.
+In this Cathedral Commons forum from November 2024, Dean Thomason, Canon Michael Kleinschmidt, and Compline Choir Director Dr. Anderson discussed the theological underpinnings of the "O" Antiphons tradition, the centuries-old liturgies that it taps into, and the origins and history of this special service at Saint Mark's.
 The forum will also explore ways we continue to adapt and evolve the liturgical expression of "O" Antiphons, including a revision of the text of the liturgy's culminating hymn, O come, O come, Emmanuel.
 A complete video, slides, and other resources are now available here.

 Anthem Commissioning Project